ejfrancis/brute-force-block/README.md

 MIT License http://opensource.org/licenses/MIT

+##Installation
+The recommended way to install is using composer, with the following require:

+`"ejfrancis/brute-force-block": "dev-master"`

+You can also download the classfile `BruteForceBlock.php` and include it manually.

 ##Setup
 1. setup database connection in `$_db` array.
   *  The `auto_clear` option determines whether or not older database entries are cleared automatically